Vehicle standards and specifications for cars including brakes, engine and exhaust modifications, fuel systems, and wheels and tyres.

 - all four-wheel-drive vehicles of the Australian Design Rule Categories NB;

 - all goods vehicles of the Australian Design Rule Categories NA2 & NB;

 - all four-wheel-drive passenger vehicles manufactured before 1 August 1989 have GVM greater than 2.3 tonnes, and with special features for off-road operation;

 - two-wheel drive vehicles of the Australian Design Rule Categories NA, NB1 and other vehicles that have equivalent running gear and chassis to the four-wheel-drive variant of that model vehicle of the same categories.

 The Track List for 1970 and later 4WD vehicles (MR1675) specifies the maximum allowable wheel track.

 The tyres must not protrude outside of the vehicle bodywork and the mudguards cover the full width of the tyre and not be higher than 300 millimetres above ground level.

 The overall diameter of a wheel and tyre fitted to a vehicle must not be more than 50mm (4WDs) or 15 mm (other vehicles) larger than the largest tyre size listed on the tyre placard and not more than 15 mm less than the smallest tyre size listed on the placard on all vehicles.

 Specifications for overall tyre diameters are listed in the Tyre and Rim Association of Australia - Standards Manual.
-Note: if tyres are to be fitted with a diameter outside of this requirement then an MR620 Application to Modify a Motor Vehicle and a report from an MR426 Chartered Professional Engineer are required.
+Note: if tyres are to be fitted with a diameter outside of this requirement then submit an Application to modify a light motor vehicle form and a report from a light vehicle engineering signatory is required.

 The following requirements must also be met.